 What's NOT a Goal?

 There is no need to configure a goal for any activity that your campaign already tracks by default.
-Stats such as ad clicks and page views are integral to any campaign regardless of its goal, and your Campaign Report will always provide that data.
+Stats such as ad clicks and page views are integral to any campaign regardless of its goal, and your Campaign Report will always provide those data.

 A Goal should be an additional action beyond what is reported to you by default.
 Take a look at this article about Campaign Reports to learn about everything your report will tell you, even if you have not established a specific Goal.

-Goals and Segments
+Goals and Groups

 - Who has met the goal criteria.